k98kurz/mycelium-network-specification/draft-spec.md

     - Mycelium version: the hash of the specification or reference implementation of the Mycelium version.
-    - Network topology type: the expected network topology to model, i.e. mesh, bus, ring, or star as described in this document, or a topology described in a later version.
+    - Network topology type: the expected network topology to model, i.e. mesh, bus, ring, or hub-and-spokes as described in this document, or a topology described in a later version.
-    - Network dimensions: the number and data format of coordinates used to describe a node's location in a mesh network toplogy.
+    - Address format: the number and data format of coordinates used to describe a node's location in the specified topology.
     - Distance metric: which distance metric to use for gradient descent, i.e.
     L1 norm (taxicab geometry), L2 norm (Euclidean), L3 norm, L-infinity norm (Chebyshev), arbitrary Minkowski (tuned p parameter), or some other metric